 27. Mexican children don’t receive gifts on Christmas.
-Instead, they get presents on January 6th, when Mexicans celebrate the Three Wise Men Day.
+Instead, they get presents on January 6th, when Mexicans celebrate Three Wise Men Day.

 28. The typical Mexican sombreros were created with wide brims to protect men from the scorching hot sun.
-The word “sombrero” actually comes from Spanish “Sombra” which means “shade” or “shadow”.
+The word “sombrero” actually comes from the Spanish “Sombra” which means “shade” or “shadow”.

-30. Believe it or not, most Mexicans don’t celebrate 5 de Mayo!
+30. Believe it or not, most Mexicans don’t celebrate Cinco de Mayo!
 The holiday, which commemorates the Mexican Army’s victory over the French Empire in 1862, is mostly celebrated in the state of Puebla and in the United States.